Description

 - /V [#]

-Optional number of seconds to wait after displaying this information before
+files.
+Optional number of seconds to wait after displaying this

 - /W [#]